Superuser666-Sigil/SigilDERG-Custom-MCP/docs/TROUBLESHOOTING.md

   }
 }

+# If file watching was disabled for a while and you suspect drift,
-# Force re-index
+# perform a force re-index for the affected repo:
 "Force re-index repo_name"

+# For extreme cases (e.g., index corruption or major indexing changes),
+# run the full rebuild script from the project root:
+python rebuild_indexes.py

-# Be specific with repository name
+# Be specific with repository name when searching
 "Search for 'function' in exact_repo_name"
 ```